-Unlike many other companies’ services, our employment verification doesn’t rely on automated verifications or hands-off approaches like faxes and telephone calls.
+Our employment verification doesn’t rely on automated verifications or hands-off approaches like faxes and telephone calls.
 We establish direct contact with the employer, verify their authenticity and then ascertain the veracity of an applicant’s claims.

 The reason for this approach is the rising incidences of applicant fraud.
 This includes company names, job titles, salaries, and employment dates.
 Unless carefully investigated, such fraudsters can pass for real applicants.